stevekanger/boilerplate-rest-api-typescript/README.md

 # Authentication Rest Api Boilerplate

 Simple authentication rest api with express, mongoose and jwt.
 Built with typescript.
+This authentication uses access and refresh tokens.
+The refresh token will be validated against the mongodb database.
+(Redis would be more performant for large scale).

 ## Installation